mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Grant explains he is in the employ of a public figure who is being blackmailed.
 The item in his employer’s past is personal in nature, not political, but public revelation of it would nevertheless destroy his career.
-As his employer is out of favour with the government at present, discretion from the police cannot be expected.
+As his employer is out of favor with the government at present, discretion from the police cannot be expected.
 He is forced to turn to unofficial means of protecting his privacy.

-Grant and his agents have determined the source of the blackmail to be one Ganidiirsi Kashkanun, a local citizen of some means but with a slightly unsavoury reputation.
+Grant and his agents have determined the source of the blackmail to be one Ganidiirsi Kashkanun, a local citizen of some means but with a slightly unsavory reputation.
 Kashkanun is known to have documents that form the basis of his blackmail plot in his villa, probably in his personal safe.
 Only by examining the documents can Grant’s employer determine whether additional supporting documents may exist elsewhere